 Profile

-Competitor signal profile · Q2 2026 · AI Email Productivity · Built for founders competing in the AI email client cluster.
+Competitor signal profile · Q2 2026 · Built for founders and product leaders in consumer productivity apps.

 What is Superhuman doing strategically?